-I. Hepatitis B Vaccine series will be initiated by EHS (optional).
+Hepatitis B Vaccine series will be initiated by EHS (optional).

-The student must be in compliance with both of these ClinicalRequirements prior to the beginning of each nursing course:
+The student must be in compliance with both of these Clinical Requirements prior to the beginning of each nursing course:

-- I. The annual PPD as scheduled by EHS. - Current CPR certification (American Heart Association Basic Life Support for Health Care Providers Course.)
+- I. The annual PPD as scheduled by EHS - Current CPR certification (American Heart Association Basic Life Support for Health Care Providers Course)

 Students must have a physical exam prior to the start of Term V, Nursing IV.
 The exam must be completed during the months of September through November.
-(Student may opt to have work-up done at EHS or with his/her own physician.)
+(Student may opt to have work-up done at EHS, with his/her own health care provider, or at an urgent care center.)